 - Make sure you check out our downloadable Acadia National Park itinerary, which contains a bunch of great information on Acadia National Park, including the best hikes to do, where to stay, what to pack and tips on other parts of the park.

 - We have a great resource on What to See and Do in Acadia National Park-make sure you also review it before your trip.
+If you are just looking for an overview of hiking in Acadia National Park, be sure to read our article covering The Best Hikes in Acadia National Park.

 - Other great hike reviews for Acadia that we’ve covered in detail include Hiking the Bubbles Trail and Hiking the Beehive Trail.
 This hike also made it to the list of the best hikes in U.S. National Parks with Breathtaking Views.
+We also have a short hike covered, the Ship Harbor Trail.

 - After your trip, contact us and we’ll work with you to create a vintage-style travel poster from a photos you send to us.
 This really makes the perfect travel memory!